 Under the shade of a cabana at Dancalan Beach in the Philippines, I watch a fleet of 7 catamaran boats circle the waters like predatory sharks, attempting to locate the monsters that reside just beneath the shimmering surface of Donsol Bay.
 Only 24-hours ago I was on board one of these vessels hoping for an opportunity to swim with giants.

-Still,from my shady cabana, as I watch catamarans approach Dancalan Beach, I cannot help but smile.
-I realize that, as travellers, we have an opportunity to play a part in shaping the future.
+Still, from my shady cabana, as I watch catamarans approach Dancalan Beach, I cannot help but smile.
+As travellers, I realize that we have an opportunity to play a part in shaping the future.
 We get to choose to reward communities like Donsol with our hard earned savings instead of Oslob; a sort of natural selection of the travel industry if you will.
 Donsol was formerly a battleground where the familiar war between fisherman and oceanic resident played out.
 Like all conflicts between the greatest of apes and a compatriot species, this one was proving detrimental to the other species.
 Slaughtered en-masse by fishermen for becoming entangled in and sometimes breaking fishing nets, the Philippine government stepped in to protect the whale shark in Donsol when it realized that people around the world would pay to see them.
-Fishermen have chosen to trade in their fishing nets for lifeguard Rescue Cans as the entire community embraces the slow tide of eco-tourism that approaches its shores.
+Fishermen have chosen to trade in their fishing nets for lifeguard Rescue Cans and the entire community has embraced the slow tide of eco-tourism that is approaching its shores.
 Whale sharks are no longer hunted by humans here, well, if you ignore overeager travellers armed with go-pros anyway.
 Importantly, Donsol follows the wildlife eco-tourism golden rules: feeding of the sharks is prohibited as is touching them and boats are conscripted to fit propeller guards to their propellers to ensure the sharks are not injured by increasing boat traffic.
 Here too a nascent industry bourgeons as tricycle drivers ferret tourists back and forth, homestays welcome globetrotters from the other side of the world and restaurants prepare fresh Filipino adobo for adventurers.
 In Donsol, mankind and whale shark appear to have forged a symbiotic relationship that will hopefully benefit both for decades to come.

 Back in my homestay I have another sleepless night, tossing and turning amidst the oppressive Philippine heat.
 An upset stomach serves as my alarm clock, I shower under droplets of water.
 Thirty minutes later, all of this was irrelevant as I swam head on into a 11 metre long whale shark, mouth gaping.
 This one acquiesced to my presence for several minutes allowing me to observe the prisms of light reflecting off its skin.
 It showed me the Remora fish that resides within its mouth and the impressiveness with which it uses its gills as a sieve.
 I swam alongside the butanding for as long as I could before retreating.
 I located my boat and emerged from the sea with another pearl for my collection.